 We decided to move to our local mountains and I got a job there and things were going really well.
 We built a nice home, had a few toys, found out we were going to have twin girls.
 It was great.

 I still made stupid choices and would go a little overboard sometimes, but life was good and I wasn’t doing anything bad in my eyes.
 I even got a promotion at work.

 Then in June 2007, I got the worst call of my life from my dad.
 He said my brother was killed.
 Man, I have never involuntarily cried so hard and for so long in my life.
 You would think this would have brought me back, but no, it drove me to try and drown my sorrows.

 I can remember 3 Christmases in a row that I could only get out of bed to watch my girls open their presents, then I had to go to bed because I was sick.
 This was my life for a while.

 Then one day when my wife was pregnant with my son, she came over to me sitting at the computer and said she was done.
 I looked at here like okay, are you done with me?
-She said she was done with the party lifestyle and she wanted to raise our kids to know God.
+She said she was done with the this lifestyle and she wanted to raise our kids to know God.
 Without hesitation, I said okay, let’s do it.

 We started to really get into the Word of God and joined a few bible study groups.
 The Lord was working in our lives.
 We decided that my wife should stay home with the kids.
 She was working in real estate at the time.